Climate Change in Howard County

 Extreme Heat Vulnerabilities

+Certain areas of Howard County are more vulnerable to extreme heat than others, due to differences in land use and environmental features.
 Heat vulnerability across Howard County is most pronounced among southeastern portions of the County, which is primarily due to a greater portion of land area being covered by buildings, infrastructure assets, impervious surfaces, and a lack of tree cover.

 Jessup, Hanover, and Elkridge have a higher heat vulnerability than other areas.
 The Wilde Lake Village Center has the highest heat vulnerability in the County.
 Promoting more tree cover, shade structures, cooling surfaces, and cooling centers in these areas can help those who are more vulnerable to extreme heat.